-Speech Language Pathology - Pediatric Services
+Speech Language Pathology - Adult Services

 There are many reasons why an adult would seek out the services of a Speech-Language Pathologist.
 We work with adults in acute and long-term care as well as on an outpatient basis .
 Adults can self-refer to our services or be referred by a medical professional or a family member.
 Speech-Language Pathologists will work with adults on: